 What’s your most vivid travel moment?

 I was on an afternoon game drive in the central Serengeti and was hoping to have one last wildlife sighting on my final day in Tanzania but was losing hope as the sun was getting ready to set.
-As we rounded the corner and drove across a small river, we ended up right in the middle of a herd of 30 elephants.
+As we rounded the corner and drove across a small river, we ended up right in the middle of a herd of 30 elephant.
 My guide said to watch their behaviour closely to see if we could stay.
 One of the older females approached the front of our vehicle with caution and put up her trunk to smell us.
 Once she decided we were safe, she continued grazing and revealed a calf that was no more than a couple of weeks old.
 The herd continued to eat around our vehicle, with the younger ones playing and chasing each other for almost half an hour before moving on.
 It was incredible to be accepted as ‘a part of the herd.’

 Where would you love to travel next?